MEETING SET TO CONSIDER IRWM PLAN ADOPTION

 Alturas, CA 96101

-Over 80 projects, totaling $40,730,764 in value, have been identified by local agencies and organizations for inclusion in the Plan and potential eligibility for funding.
-The next project funding cycle is coming up in spring 2013, and proposed projects are currently being reviewed and evaluated to determine which may be most competitive for this round.
-For more information about the projects and the evaluation process.
-Read more about projects.
+Over 80 projects, totaling over $40 million in value were identified by local agencies and organizations for inclusion in the Plan and potential eligibility for DWR, as well as other, funding.
+DWR implementation grant applications are currently being reviewed, and a determination of grant award is anticipated by October 2013.
+For more information about the projects and the evaluation process for inclusion in the Plan please click on the following: Read more about projects.

 IRWM Implementation Grants